Manikantan-S/student-management/README.md

 # Student Registration & Feedback System

-This repo comprises of two systems.
-Namely
+This repository comprises two distinct systems:

 1. Registration System
 2. Feedback System

-The forms take in the input from the user and Inserts the values into MySQL database with NodeJS.
+Together, they provide a comprehensive solution for managing student registrations and feedback.Input is taken from user and inserted mysql database using node js
 ## How to Install

 1. Begin by cloning the repository.